ucsf-ckm/amalgamatic-libguides/README.md

 // Set the URL to point to your LibGuides search page libguides.setOptions({url: 'http://guides.ucsf.edu/srch.php'});

+// If there are additional URL parameters you want to specify, use the urlParameters option:
+//    libguides.setOptions({urlParameters: {foo: 'bar', boo: 'baz'}};

 // Add this plugin to your Amalgamatic instance along with any other plugins you've configured. amalgamatic.add('libguides', libguides);